relistan/flash-gordon-cli/README.md

  * Am29F040B
  * ... other chips with the same, common pinout

+It also supports EEPROM chips of the 28-pin variety, including at least:
+ * AT28C256
+ * AT28C64B

 You [can find the software for the hardwire side here](https://github.com/relistan/flash-gordon-mcu).